xl Precision

 =xlpMULTIPLY(A1,B1,,,,,2000)

 Note, there are 5 (five) commas between the "B1" and the "2000" in that example.
+Some functions would require a different number of commas there; please see the function reference page for the function you're using.

-I get a maximum of only 1,000 digits from xlPrecision formulas.
+I get a maximum of only about 1,000 digits from xlPrecision formulas.
 My xlPrecision edition should allow more than 1,000.

 I'm trying to enter a long formula with xlPrecision functions, and I get a message that the formula contains an error.
 When I click OK, one of the xlPrecision functions is highlighted.
 The same formula with Excel's built-in operators (instead of xlPrecision functions) works fine.
 If I calculate each function individually in the formula bar with F9, each one calculates correctly, and I get the correct final result.

-This happens if more than 7 levels of functions are nested, or a total of more than 8 levels including the outer function.
+This happens in Excel 2003 and earlier if more than 7 levels of functions are nested, or a total of more than 8 levels including the outer function.
 The function Excel highlights after you click OK is usually the 9th level (8th nested level).
 This limitation is noted in Excel 2003's online help under "Excel specifications and limits" | "Calculation specifications" | "Nested levels of functions".

 A "nested" function is one which is used as an argument for another function.
 For example, in this formula, SUM is nested within IF: